The Bridegroom is coming back! Are you prepared for it?

 David Platt questioning Christian’s dependence on the “sinner’s prayer” as the sign or assurance that we are saved

 However, truth must be founded in Scriptures and not men.
 Yet even scriptures cannot work its effect in you if you don’t approach it with the right heart.
 By that, I mean we must subject our paradigm to truth.
 If God makes a point unambiguously, He does not need to repeat Himself in order to be believed; it is as binding as if He had said it a thousand times.
 If you don’t think you can approach truth with this attitude, it is pointless to continue.
-You need to address the sinful attitude towards truth first.
+You need to address your attitude towards truth first.
 If you think you are humble enough to be taught by Scriptures, read on.

 What does Christ say about discipleship